apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 ### Introduction to Detailed Accuracy Measurements
 Measuring the error properties of these stochastic algorithms is tricky and requires a great deal of thought into the design of the program that measures it.
 Getting smooth-looking plots requires many tens of thousands of trials, which even with fast CPUs requires a lot of time.
 The code used to produce the data for the plots in this paper can be found at <https://github.com/DataSketches/sketches-misc/tree/master/src/main/java/com/yahoo/sketches/performance>

-For accuracy purposes, the *HllSketch* sketch is configured with one parameter, *Log_2(K)* which we abreviate as *LgK*.
+For accuracy purposes, the *HllSketch* sketch is configured with one parameter, *Log_2(K)* which we abbreviate as *LgK*.
 This defines the number of bins of the final HyperLogLog-Array (HLL-Array)\[6\] mode, and defines the bounds[7] on the accuracy of the sketch as well as its ultimate size.
 Thus, specifying a *LgK = 12*, means that the final HyperLogLog mode of the sketch will have *k = 2<sup>12</sup> = 4096* bins.
 A sketch with *LgK = 21* will ultimately have *k =2,097,152* bins, which is a very large sketch.

-Simlarly, the *HyperLogLogPlus* sketch has a parameter *p*, which acts the same as *LgK*.
+Similarly, the *HyperLogLogPlus* sketch has a parameter *p*, which acts the same as *LgK*.

 An important property of a well-implemented HyperLogLog sketch is the error per bit of storage space for all values of *n*, where *n* is the number of uniques presented to the sketch.
 It would be wasteful to allocate the full HLL-Array of bins when the sketch has been presented with only a few values.
 As a result, typical implementations of these sketches have a *sparse* mode, where the early counts are encoded and cached.
-When the number of cached sparse values reaches a certain threshold (depending on the implementation), the sparce representations are flushed to the full HLL-Array.
+When the number of cached sparse values reaches a certain threshold (depending on the implementation), the sparse representations are flushed to the full HLL-Array.
 After this transition all new arriving input values are directly offered to the HLL-Array.
 The HLL-Array is effectively fixed in size thereafter no matter how large *n* gets.
 Thus, the sparse mode of operation allows the sketch to maintain a low error per stored-bit ratio for all values of *n*.
 We will compute this Measure of Merit for both sketches.

 Both the *HllSketch* and the *HyperLogLogPlus* sketches have a sparse mode.
 The sparse mode is automatic for the *HllSketch* sketch, but the *HyperLogLogPlus* sketch requires a second configuration parameter *sp*.
 This is a number with similar properties to *p*.
 It is an exponent of 2 and it determines the error properties of the sparse mode.
 The documentation states that *sp* can be zero, in which case the sparse mode is disabled, otherwise, *p <= sp <= 32*.
 This will become more clear when we see some of the plots.